 SLOC UK leases its premises from Threadneedle Pensions Limited and sublets part of the premises to a third party.
+There was a reduction in the space let and sublet in 2020.

-The rent paid by SLOC UK in 2019 was £0.4 million (2018: £0.4 million) and the rent received was £0.2 million (2018: £0.2 million).
+The rent paid by SLOC UK in 2020 was £0.2 million (2019: £0.4 million) and the rent received was negligible (2019: £0.2 million).

-A right of use asset and lease liability have been set up in 2019, in accordance with the new standard IFRS 16 'Leases'.
+A right of use asset and lease liability were set up in 2019, in accordance with the standard IFRS 16 'Leases'.
 The depreciation of the asset and reduction in liability broadly offset.